Left Continue shopping

 • Reduces the risk of pus formation

 However, iodine has limitations.
 It shouldn’t be applied to large areas, open wounds, or mucous membranes.
-Allergic reactions and irritation are also possible, especially in children.
+Sensitivity reactions and irritation are also possible, especially in children.

 Choose tightly sealed bottles with an applicator or cotton tip for easy use in your first aid equipment.

-Furacilin, based on nitrofural, is available as a ready-made solution or tablets to be dissolved in water.
+Furacilin, based on nitrofural, is available as a ready-made solution or pieces to be dissolved in water.
 It’s commonly used for rinsing the mouth, cleaning wounds, or washing the eyes and mucous areas.

 It’s used for: